|Civil rights activist Dorothy Nell Turner|

 The Black Citizens Task Force mobilized protests against police in the early 1980’s when a Black man named Gril Couch entered a popular East Austin restaurant during a busy lunch hour.
 He had been drinking, and was pestering customers for money.
 He would not leave when asked by the owner.
 Before she could call police, two White plainclothes officers happened to come for lunch.
 They walked in the door, immediately observing Couch.
 He was standing near the door.
-He was belligerent and irritated.
+An alcoholic, he was belligerent and irritated.
 No one was giving him money.
 He approached the two White males, one of his hand outstretched, asking them for money.

 Neither cop identified himself as an officer.
 Diners did not know who they were.
 Gril Couch thought they were customers.
-Soon after he approached them an argument ensued, followed by a struggle.
+Soon after he approached them an argument started, followed by a struggle.
 Couch, a familiar face on East 11 and 12 Streets, ended up in front of the restaurant, face down in a chokehold on the summer hot sidewalk.
 He struggled to break free, but he could not break the cop’s hold.
 Couch was dead by the time the ambulance arrived.
 Witnesses thought he had passed out because he had been drinking alcohol.

 Some diners that witnessed Couch’s death later concluded that he was murdered by the two White guys in a predominately African American neighborhood.
 No one knew they were cops until it was reported on the news.
 The police chief said the choking death was justified.

 In 1985 a Nigerian exchange student met his death at the hands of Austin police officers.
-With Turner out front, the Black Citizens Task Force held press conferences to complain about police brutality, and Black men dying at the hands of White officers.
+With Turner out front, the Black Citizens Task Force (BCTF) held press conferences to complain about police brutality, and Black men dying at the hands of White officers.
 The Nigerian student was suffocated in his water bed by three White cops responding to a domestic disturbance call.